Ten Palestinians, including journalist, killed in Gaza protests

 Breaking News Emails

-The Israeli Defense Force estimated that there were in the region of 20,000 Palestinians along the border Friday.
+The IDF estimated that there were 20,000 Palestinians along the border Friday.

 Related

-The most recent fatalities come after at least 18 Palestinians were killed and more than 750 wounded by Israeli bullets on the first day of the six-week sit-in last Friday, according to health officials in the Hamas-ruled enclave.
+The most recent fatalities came after at least 18 Palestinians were killed and more than 750 wounded by Israeli bullets on the first day of the six-week sit-in on March 30, according to health officials in the Hamas-ruled enclave.
 However, Israeli officials have said that dozens, at most, were wounded by live rounds.

 Israel has stationed sharpshooters to stop attempts by Palestinians to breach the border or sabotage the security fence.
 The move has drawn international criticism, with human rights groups saying it involved live fire against demonstrators posing no immediate threat to life.